 All policies need to be clear, and you need to be up front about any changes that are due to be made.
 If you’re intending to implement a deposit policy, give your customers fair warning - the same goes if you’re updating your policy.

-Your clients should be able to find out this information easily - true, it doesn't always make a super pretty post on IG as it is, but you can have a saved story with your policies inside for quick reference, and on the feed, try a carousel post to keep your feed cute at first glance, but with an obvious ‘swipe for important info!’
+To Find Your clients should be able to find out this information easily - true, it doesn't always make a super pretty post on IG, but you can have a saved highlight with your policies inside for quick reference.
+On the feed, try a carousel post to keep your feed cute at first glance, but with an obvious ‘swipe for important info!’

 It’s all so well and good having these policies in place, but you need toenforce them - there might be the odd client who wants to waive their deposit fee, or who wants to argue with you about what constitutes lateness, or even how many lashes make an infill.
 Stand your ground!